spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/working-with-media-collections/defining-media-collections.md

 ---
-title: Simple media collections
+title: Defining media collections
 ---

 A collection can be more than [just a name to group files](TODO: add to basic usage).
 By defining a media collection in your model you can add certain behaviour collections.

-To get started with media collections add a function called `registerMediaCollections` to [your prepared model](TODO: add link).
+To get started with media collections add a function called `registerMediaCollections` to [your prepared model](/laravel-medialibrary/v7/basic-usage/preparing-your-model).
 Inside that function you can use `addMediaCollection` to start  a media collection.

 ```php
 // in your model